Facial Action Unit Detection Using Attention and Relation Learning: Abstract

 \section{Abstract}

-Attention mechanism has recently attracted increasing attentions in the area of facial action unit (AU) detection.
-By finding the region of interest (ROI) of each AU with the attention mechanism, AU related local features can be captured.
-Most existing attention based AU detection works use prior knowledge to generate fixed attentions or refine the predefined attentions within a small range, which limits their capacity to model various AUs.
-In this paper, we propose a novel end-to-end weakly-supervised attention and relation learning framework for AU detection with only AU labels, which has not been explored before.
-In particular, multi-scale features shared by each AU are learned firstly, and then both channel-wise attentions and spatial attentions are learned to select and extract AU related local features.
+Attention mechanism has recently attracted increasing attentions in the field of facial action unit (AU) detection.
+By finding the region of interest of each AU with the attention mechanism, AU-related local features can be captured.
+Most of the existing attention based AU detection works use prior knowledge to predefine fixed attentions or refine the predefined attentions within a small range, which limits their capacity to model various AUs.
+In this paper, we propose an end-to-end deep learning based attention and relation learning framework for AU detection with only AU labels, which has not been explored before.
+In particular, multi-scale features shared by each AU are learned firstly, and then both channel-wise and spatial attentions are adaptively learned to select and extract AU-related local features.
 Moreover, pixel-level relations for AUs are further captured to refine spatial attentions so as to extract more relevant local features.
-Extensive experiments on BP4D and DISFA benchmarks demonstrate that our framework (i) outperforms the state-of-the-art methods for AU detection, and (ii) can find the ROI of each AU and capture the relations among AUs adaptively.
+Without changing the network architecture, our framework can be easily extended for AU intensity estimation.
+Extensive experiments show that our framework (i) soundly outperforms the state-of-the-art methods for both AU detection and AU intensity estimation on the challenging BP4D, DISFA, FERA 2015 and BP4D+ benchmarks, (ii) can adaptively capture the correlated regions of each AU, and (iii) also works well under severe occlusions and large poses.